 WATERSHED PROTECTION: The pristine watersheds enhance the value of the water by keeping potential pollutants out and making treatment easier.
 Your water comes from the Quabbin Reservoir, about 65 miles west of Boston, and the Wachusett Reservoir, about 35 miles west of Boston.
-These reservoirs supply wholesale water to local water departments in 50 communities, 44 in greater Boston and MetroWest, three in western Massachusetts, and serves as a back-up supply for three others.
+These reservoirs supply wholesale water to local water departments in 50 communities, 44 in greater Boston and MetroWest, three in western Massachusetts, and are a back-up supply for three others.
 The two reservoirs combined supplied about 206 million gallons a day of high quality water to consumers in 2008.
+Your water also comes from local water supplies.
+Please see page 7 for more information.